reduxjs/redux/docs/basics/UsageWithReact.md

 ## Smart and Dumb Components

-React bindings for Redux embrace the idea of [dividing “smart” and “dumb” components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
+React bindings for Redux embrace the idea of [separating “smart” and “dumb” components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

 It is advisable that only top-level components of your app (such as route handlers) are aware of Redux.
 Components below them should be “dumb” and receive all data via props.